mosn/layotto/docs/en/development/github-workflows.md

 # Layotto GitHub Workflows

-This document explains Layotto's  four workflows in Github ：
+This document explains Layotto's four workflows in Github:

 + Layotto Env Pipeline 🌊
 + Layotto Dev Pipeline 🌊 (Before Merged)
 + Layotto Dev Pipeline 🌊 (After Merged)
 + Layotto Release Pipeline 🌊

-The workflow contains one or more tasks，It improves the standardization and security of the code in layotto，simplifies repetitive steps of development / build / release.The following is a detailed explanation of the above four workflows.
+The workflow contains one or more tasks, It improves the standardization and security of the code in layotto, simplifies repetitive steps of development / build / release.
+The following is a detailed explanation of the above four workflows.

 ### Layotto Env Pipeline 🌊

 #### Job Task Content

-Layotto Env Pipeline is mainly responsible for the project of layotto and the specification of relevant environment，it current contains the following tasks：
+Layotto Env Pipeline is mainly responsible for the project of layotto and the specification of relevant environment,it current contains the following tasks：

 + Title Validation (Check the specification of PR title based on semantic style)
 + Quickstart Validation (Verification of QuickStart documents)
 + Update Stale Status (Update of issue / PR status)
-+ License Validation (Verification of license )
++ License Validation (Verification of license)
-+ DeadLink Validation (Check the deadLink in document )
++ DeadLink Validation (Check the deadLink in document)
 + CodeQL (Analysis of CodeQL)

-#### Job Trigger Method
+#### Job Trigger Event

-Layotto Env Pipeline Task Trigger Method：
+Layotto Env Pipeline Task Trigger Events:

 + Title Validation: